 That’s it!
 Now you know how to use Google Postmaster Tools.

-Next, would you like to learn about how to stop contact form spam?
-Contact form spam can damage your email reputation and affect deliverability, so it’s important to prevent it from the start Check out our tutorial on stopping contact form spam for more information.
+Next, would you like to learn how to stop contact form spam?
+It can damage your reputation and hurt deliverability, so it’s worth preventing from the start.
+Check out our tutorial on stopping contact form spam.